fortytwostudio/basekit/README.md

 ### Gulp

 Run `$ gulp` from this directory to start compiling Sass, JS and Twig to the public directory.
-You can also run `$ gulp watch-sass` if you're only working with stylesheets and don't need Twig or JS to be watched.
-Running `$ gulp js` or `$ gulp twig` will run those tasks individually.
+You can also run `$ gulp watch-sass` if you're only working with stylesheets.

-### /demo

-By default Twig files compiled to HTML in the public/demo/ directory.
-We use this when building static prototypes or static builds prior to moving into a CMS such as Craft.

-### data.json

-Data stored here can be used within Twig templates and in Sass if you wish, however this may be deprecate soon in favour of holding data within the package.json file.